 DMP: When I joined the IE Business School as a professor of strategy, I decided to develop the course of luxury strategy.
 While working on the course, I realized two things: First, what is the role of creativity and art, particularly in this environment.
 Second, what I call a “creative value proposition”, which is not always about focusing on what people want but rather what the brand wants to be.
 I told my students that I’m going to transform them into designers and they will understand what it means, and what is required to be a designer.

 Therefore, if you want to work in this industry, you need to understand the creative process of the mind.
 I believe it is necessary, as the human brain has two parts: one is the analytical and the other is the artistic one.
-Many times we use and take decisions only by the rational side of the brain but I believe we need to maintain a balance between the both.
+Many times we use and take decisions only by the rational side of the brain but I believe we need to maintain a balance between both.

-For me it means that we should look inside ourselves and try to figure out how we want things to be and why do we prefer it that way.
+For me, it means that we should look inside ourselves and try to figure out how we want things to be and why do we prefer it that way.
 Also, we should try to figure out what motivates us in terms of design.
 As a result, many doors to new ideas, shapes, forms, and purposes will be opened, which will help us develop a more creative mind.

 TA: I find what you’re saying interesting because what you are talking about is actually what the business world calls “design thinking”.
-However, you are not framing it, you are just trying to inject the idea into the day-to-day operation of companies via teaching the future management.
+However, you are not framing it, you are just trying to inject the idea into the day-to-day operation of companies via teaching future management.

 DMP: I’m not an expert in design thinking but, my perception is that if a company wants to be different, it should think differently.
 I’m trying to convey that you should not be driven only by what customers want- and don’t get me wrong here, I’m not saying that you should not listen to your customers.
 Instead, what I’m trying to say is that young managers should ask themselves what they think about the product and how they would like it to be.
-The act of being creative is like the artistic act.
+The act of being creative is like an artistic act.
 It’s not selfish but rather proactive.
-In the luxury industry many transformations happened without thinking about the demands of the people.
-Consider Coco Chanel or the others successful designers as an example.
+In the luxury industry, many transformations happened without thinking about the demands of the people.
+Consider Coco Chanel or the other successful designers as an example.
 They were motivated by what they wanted their clothes to be.
-I believe that creativity and understanding the creative mind is a complementary asset which every MBA student or manager should have in their pocket.
+I believe that creativity and understanding of the creative mind is a complementary asset that every MBA student or manager should have in their pocket.

 TA: How do they respond to your request to have a design project as the final project?

 DMP: It’s quite challenging for them because normally we tend to prioritize rationality and what we call “common sense”.
 I’m not criticizing that idea.
 According to my perception, common sense is not sufficient on it is own.
 I’m emphasizing that the creative part is just as important as the analytical part.
 However, the more you are trained to think logically, the more it becomes difficult to understand the former.
-And for designers it is the other way around.
+And for designers, it is the other way around.